 Purpose: Each role serves a very specific purpose.

 Responsibilities: These are the duties of each role.
-At the same time, they also reflect the expectations of other team members and, of course, those of the "former" boss.
-The responsibilities may well be made up of 15-20 points.
+At the same time, they reflect the expectations of other team members.
+Of course, also those of a "former" boss.
+Responsibilities may well include 15-20 points.

 Area of responsibility: These are the rights of each role.
-Here the role is in charge and others need to ask for permission to act in the role's area of responsibility.
+Here the role is in charge and others have to ask for their permission for actions in the role's area of responsibility.